 One of Britain’s most established brands, Grenson has been at the forefront of men’s shoes since 1866.
 Grenson made boots for soldiers in WWI and continued to produce quality footwear.
-Characterised by their brogue detailing and sublime materials, their designs are often replicated by other brands.
+Characterized by their brogue detailing and sublime materials, their designs are often replicated by other brands.
 This long-standing English label is iconic, and it is famous for rugged footwear that compliments a multitude of occasions.

 5. Dr. Martens

 Nothing says rebellion like a pair of Dr. Martens boots.
 Characterized by their yellow stitching, high tops, and cushioning, they have become a piece of pop culture.
 Also known as Docs, they were made famous by skinheads in the ‘60s and have worked their way into becoming a part of other subcultures such as the punk and grunge movements of the ‘80s and ‘90s.
-Although the originals come in dark colors such as black, brown and cherry red, you can now find Docs in a myriad of shades, patterns, and designs.
-For those who wish to emulate the iconic grunge or punk aesthetic, nothing is more appropriate than the Doc Martens 1460, a high top, eight eyelet leather boot with a heavy tread and distinctive yellow stitch finish.
+Although the originals come in dark colors such as black, brown, and cherry red, you can now find Docs in a myriad of shades, patterns, and designs.
+For those who wish to emulate the iconic grunge or punk aesthetic, nothing is more appropriate than the Doc Martens 1460, a high top, eight eyelet leather boots with a heavy tread and distinctive yellow stitch finish.

 Iconic in name, and style, the Timberland boot is unlike no other.
 Established for the rugged man in New England forests, Timberlands have a distinctive design and a reputation for their quality.
 Available in a range of colors, their most identifiable design is tan, with a high top, tough tread, and a soft upper.
 The boots became a wardrobe staple for men in the 1990s during the hip hop movement and are worthy of attention.
 Sturdy, stylish, and timeless, they’re on anyone and everyone.
 Wear them down the street or up a mountain in the snow; the rugged style and superior quality are unmatched to this day.

 RELATED: How to Wear Timberlands